beydah/beydah/profile/repository.md

 <h3>GitHub Site</h3>

-This may be the first time I have created a Website-like profile on GitHub, written only in HTML and Markdown.
+This may be the first time I have created a **Website-like profile on GitHub**, written **only in HTML and Markdown**.
 I call this profile GitHub Site.
-Inspired by my GitHub Site, you can build your own GitHub Site by using the codes as you wish.
+Inspired by my GitHub Site, **you can build your own GitHub Site** by using the codes as you wish.

 [_GitHub Site Link_](https://github.com/beydah/beydah)